rockem/weather-fetcher-kata-template/README.md

 ## Requirements
-1. Create a command line utility that by given a place ('TelAviv IL') it will retrieve the current temperature in celsius for that place
+1. Create a command line utility that by given a place ('TelAviv IL') it will retrieve the current temperature in celsius for that place.
+You can retrieve the temperature from Yahoo service or from a local file
 2. Continuously print dots while retrieving the temperature
 3. Allow test mode: by given a --dummy flag, retrieve predefined temperature after 10 seconds